atilaneves/cmake-ide/README.md

                                                                 (cmake-json-run buffer-file-name)))))

 If `ac-clang-flags-c` or `ac-clang-flags-c++` are set, they will be added to `ac-clang-flags`.
+These variables should be set.
+Particularly, they should contain the system include paths.
 And... that's it.
 It works by calling cmake and parsing the resulting JSON file with compiler flags.